rumina/generic_app_sync_pub_sub/README.md

 ## Step to create new Api AWS AppSync.

 - Using wizard of AppSync and press “Create Api”
-- Select “Create a generic real-time API” is a generic PUB-SUB
+- Select “Create a generic real-time API” (generic PUB-SUB)
 - Export Schema schema.graphql (in schema item of menu)
 - Copy schema file in the root of project
 - Install anplifly